jackee777/disambiguate/README.md

 This repository contains a set of easy-to-use tools for training, evaluating and using neural WSD models.
 This is the implementation used in the article [Sense Vocabulary Compression through the Semantic Knowledge of WordNet for Neural Word Sense Disambiguation](https://arxiv.org/abs/1905.05677), written by Loïc Vial, Benjamin Lecouteux and Didier Schwab.
+** The difference is to add file input decoder only.

 **/!\ The current version of this repository does not support yet BERT embeddings, ELMo embeddings, and Transformer encoders, but it will be available soon ! (the code is being cleaned in private first ;))**